JenieX/web-development-with-jonas/html-css-course/06-project–part-1/README.md

 - The `<main>` element is a semantic element, that contains the main part of web document.
 It does not include parts that are repeated across multiple pages, e.g. the main `<header>` and the `<footer>` elements.
 - The `before` and `after` pseudo-elements can not be added to `<img>` elements, as they don't allow for children inside them.
 - When setting both `width` and `height` to a percentage value, it will not work.
 A trick to achieve that is to set `padding-bottom` with the `height` value instead!
+- You should consider replacing the `text-decoration` on `<a>` elements, with `border-bottom: 1px solid currentColor; padding-bottom: 2px;` on the original state, and `border-bottom: 1px solid transparent;` on the hover state.